Gan-Jiang/Lane_finding/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, your goal is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+In this project, I write a software pipeline to identify the lane boundaries in a video, which is a following project after P1.

-The Project
----

-The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.
-If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include a description in your writeup for the project of what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.

-The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
-The `harder_challenge.mp4` video is another optional challenge and is brutal!

-If you're feeling ambitious (again, totally optional though), don't stop there!
-We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!

-# What I did:
+### What I did
-Find and draw the lanes on the roads.

 There are the following .py files:

 (1) calibration.py: Compute the camera matrix and distortion coefficients.

 (2) thresholding.py: Apply the following: (a). region selection (b). color selection (c).
 X-sobel threshold.
     threshoulding2() is used to find the lane lines according to the line centers found in the last frame.

 (3) perspective_transform.py: Apply perspective_transform.

 (4) lane_finding.py: Apply histogram method and sliding window to find the lane line pixels.
 The curvature and vehicle
     position are also found in this file.

 (5) process_video.py: The pipeline to apply all the above functions to a video.

 First, run calibration.py to compute the camera matrix and distortion coefficients which are stored in dist_pickle.p.